pglen/pyvserv/README.md

   All views monitor the live files, without interfering with any of the operations.

 ## History:

+ Recent history kept, for the full list of changes consult the github site.

     1.0.0   Sun 03.Mar.2024    Beta ready
-    1.0.0   Mon 11.Mar.2024    PIP installation with utils 1.0.0   Wed 13.Mar.2024    rget rput and family (rget=BC record get)
+    1.0.0   Mon 11.Mar.2024    PIP installation with utils 1.0.0   Wed 13.Mar.2024    rget rput and family (rget=BC record get) 1.0.0   Thu 14.Mar.2024    Started GUI tools

 Written by Peter Glen, 2022, 2023